Home Page Lineage Location Pictures Books/Videos Web Site Map Intermediate Student's Page |

 Advanced Instructions: Advanced methods are taught in loosening, pliability, supple strength, twisting strength, integrated strength, directing movements by the waist, methods of initiating movements of strength, continuity of energy flow, meditation, qigong, and self-defense implications of the postures.

-Other Instructions: Taiji Sword, Taiji Falchion ("Big Knife"/Broadsword), Yang Fast Taijiquan, Tung Fast Taijiquan, Two-person operations ("push-hands"), and Teacher Training.
+Other Instructions: Taiji Sword, Taiji Falchion ("Big Knife"/Broadsword), Yang Fast Taijiquan, Tung Fast Taijiquan, and Two-person operations ("push-hands").
 Intermediate/Advanced Taijiquan class.
-Zhong Xin Dao/I-Liq Chuan (Thursday 6:30 pm and Sunday 10:30 am).
+Zhong Xin Dao/I-Liq Chuan (Thursday 7:30 pm at Cubberley/Room U7 and Sunday 10:30 am at Rinconada Park).

 Corporate and Private Lessons are also available.